Therapy Services

 Relational Therapy

-I offer a limited number of sliding scale rates, please inquire for current availability.
+Rates are for 50 minute in-person sessions, self-paid with credit card at time of service.
 I can also provide a superbill for you to give to your health insurance for reimbursement, if covered by your plan.

 Individual Therapy